-In addition to the above suite of policies we have developed the following anti-slavery initiatives as follows:-
+In addition to the above suite of policies we have developed the following anti-slavery initiatives as follows:

 3.3 Looking Ahead

-Over the course of the next financial year we will continue to take positive steps to enhance our procedures and processes to help us identify, prevent and mitigate any risks of modern slavery or human trafficking in relation to new and existing suppliers.
+Over the course of the next financial year we will continue to take positive steps to enhance our procedures and processes to help us identify, prevent and mitigate any risks of modern slavery or human trafficking and identify ILO indicators in relation to new and existing suppliers.
 We will continue to only use specified, reputable employment agencies to source labour and where appropriate verify the practices of any new agency.
-We will continue to only engage with suppliers whom can demonstrate they are certified to ISO 9001 and are able to demonstrate that they have a modern slavery statement and/or policy in place that meets the required standards as pertained in this policy.
+We will continue to only engage with suppliers who can demonstrate they are (or are working towards) certification to ISO 9001 and are able to demonstrate that they have a modern slavery statement and/or policy in place that meets the required standards as pertained in this policy.